 Here is an example to help understand this:

 If these factors are in place, you can be in a good position to earn profits.
 The same approach applies in selecting stocks for intraday trading.

-As explained in the example above, the liquidity of the said stock to be high to ensure that you can buy and sell stocks at any point.
+As explained in the example above, the liquidity of the said stock is to be high to ensure that you can buy and sell stocks at any point.
 Another important aspect of buying stocks with high liquidity is that they usually have large volumes.
 Hence, you can buy and sell large quantities without impacting the stock price.